solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 In that case, `ctx.Store()` and `ctx.Load()` come in handy, allowing to store and read objects for a given task (context).

-> You shouldn't use `simpleCollector` struct members to store state, since it's not task-aware.
+> You shouldn't use `simpleCollector` struct members to store state, it's not task-aware.

-Let's add a new metric (`/example/count/running`) which provide information how long plugin is running (or being more precisely: for how long task is being loaded)
+Let's add a new metric (`/example/count/running`) which provide plugin runtime information (or being more precise, load time of a particular task)

 In order to enable plugin running duration calculation, we have to save current time in `Load()` method:
 ```go